James Weldon Johnson (1871-1938)

 James Weldon Johnson.
 A brief introduction to Johnson from the Academy of American Poets

-Morgan, Thomas L. "The city as refuge: constructing urban blackness in Paul Laurence Dunbar's The Sport of the Gods and James Weldon Johnson's The Autobiography of an Ex-Colored Man."
-African American Review, Summer 2004
+Morgan, Thomas L. "The city as refuge: constructing urban blackness in Paul Laurence Dunbar's The Sport of the Gods and James Weldon Johnson's The Autobiography of an Ex-Colored Man. " African American Review, Summer 2004 [free, open access].

 Nowlin, Michael.
 "James Weldon Johnson's Black Manhattan and the Kingdom of American Culture."
-African American Review, Fall 2005
+African American Review, 39, 3 (Fall 2005) [preview or purchase at jstor].

 Main Page | 19th-Century American Writers | African American Writers | Harlem Renaissance Poets |